PaoloMonti42/salt/docs/0x01_getting_started.md

 $ qemu-system-x86_64 -hda ubuntu.img -cdrom ubuntu-16.04.3-server-amd64.iso -m 1024
  ```

-The SLUB allocator is default for this distribution, so we don't need to make any changes in the configuration.
+The SLUB allocator is the default for this distribution, so we don't need to make any changes in the configuration.

 ### Quality of life improvements